kailash-manasarovar/statement/docs/timeline/2023/december.md

 - Later that evening on Twitter posts talk about how "my brother always steals everything from me", and I reply "rotten bugger": https://x.com/1FRGVN/status/1730310006132650141
 - This account came up on the Google search results and I believe it is a hacker (honey trap, gang-stalker) account.

+## Heading to Lourdes

+- Blue car on the A23 ...
+I mean REALLY?

 ## Picture of me in my pants on Google search

+## Meeting Alex

 ## Piano concert